What are the Disadvantages of Lab-Grown Diamonds? Everything You Need to Know

 - Long-term value

-Otherwise, both are exactly the same in terms of chemical makeup (unlike diamond-lookalikes, known as diamond simulants, like cubic zirconia).
+Otherwise, both natural and synthetic diamonds are exactly the same in terms of chemical makeup (unlike diamond lookalikes, known as diamond simulants, like cubic zirconia).

-So why would you not want to buy a lab created diamond?
-There are a few good reasons why you might avoid a lab created diamond.
+So why would you not want to buy lab-created diamonds?
+There are a few disadvantages of lab-grown diamonds which may explain why you might avoid them.

 Depreciating Value

-As mentioned, one primary difference between earth mined and lab diamonds is long-term value.
-Whereas mined diamonds are rare and finite and tend to increase in price over time, lab diamonds are readily available.
-As demand rises, labs can continue to produce lab diamonds — meaning lab diamonds are not limited or scarce compared to natural diamonds.
+As mentioned, one primary difference between lab-grown and natural diamonds is long-term value.
+Whereas earth-mined diamonds are rare and finite and tend to increase in price over time, lab diamonds are readily available.
+As demand rises, labs can continue to produce lab diamonds — meaning they are not limited or scarce compared to natural diamonds.

-If you’re interested in fine jewelry from an investment standpoint, lab made diamonds won’t be a good fit for your needs.
+If you’re interested in fine jewelry from an investment standpoint, like lab-grown diamond rings, they won’t be a good fit for your needs.

 Sentimental Value

 There is, of course, a particular sentimental value that comes with a natural diamond.
-Regardless of their issues, mined diamonds have a romantic appeal that you can’t replicate in a lab.
-For some, this sentimental value is enough to persuade them only to purchase natural diamonds versus lab created diamonds.
+Regardless of their issues, mined diamonds have a romantic appeal that you can’t replicate in a lab diamond.
+For some, this sentimental value is enough persuasion to only purchase natural diamonds versus lab-created diamonds.

-Because of the lack of education surrounding lab created diamonds, some may simply dislike them.
-They might think that lab grown diamonds are inferior to natural diamonds or that lab grown diamonds aren’t the same as natural diamonds.
-If you’re specifically shopping for a diamond engagement ring, you’ll want to check with your spouse-to-be and get their thoughts on lab grown diamonds.
-They might think that the cons of lab grown diamonds, like these, outweigh the pros.
+Because of the lack of education surrounding lab-created diamonds, some may simply dislike them.
+They might think that lab-grown diamonds are inferior to natural diamonds or wonder are lab-grown diamonds real.
+If you’re specifically shopping for a diamond engagement ring, you’ll want to check with your spouse-to-be and get their thoughts.
+They might think that the cons of lab-grown diamonds outweigh the pros.

 Human Rights Issues